-Processing Steps ADM Roles Distribution Timing Additional Requirements With support from APS/PAS, TL prepares a memorandum (see template) seeking APM's approval to incorporate into the Decision Review package the HEIS proposal.
-The memorandum justifies the HEIS proposal, describing specific activities to be carried out by Staff, proposed risk mitigation measures and controls (taking into account Procurement Guidance on HEIS), and funding and staff resources required, and includes a draft notice to the Borrower communicating the Bank's decision to provide HEIS.
-The memorandum is supported by drafts of relevant project documents, including (i) the PPSD, (ii) the assessment of the Borrower's agency, (iii) a draft notice to the Borrower communicating the Bank's decision to provide HEIS, and (iv) other relevant documents/information.
-TL: recommends OPCS-LS: advises CL: advises APM: decides Cc: TT, CD, RD, PM, OPCS Lead Specialist No later than 7 Business Days before (i) the Decision Review, or (ii) the decision to appraise a project for which there is no Decision Review.
-Upon approval by the APM, the HEIS proposal is incorporated into the Decision Review or Appraisal package.
-The chair of the Decision Review or of the Appraisal decisionfor Track 1 operations ultimately decides whether the HEIS proposalis included in the project design.
+Processing Steps ADM Roles Distribution Timing Additional Requirements With support from APS/PAS, TL prepares a memorandum (see template) seeking the approval for the HEIS proposal to be provided during project preparation or during implementation.
+The memorandum justifies the HEIS proposal, describing specific activities to be carried out under HEIS proposed risk mitigation measures and controls (taking into account Procurement Guidance on HEIS), and funding and staff resources required.
+The memorandum is supported by drafts of relevant project documents, including (i) the PPSD as available, (ii) the assessment of the Borrower's agency, (iii) a draft notice to the Borrower communicating the Bank's decision to provide HEIS, and (iv) other relevant documents/information.
+TL: recommends CL: advises APM: clears CD: decides Cc: TT, PM, OPCS-LS No later than 7 Business Days before (i) the Decision Review, or (ii) the decision to appraise a project for which there is no Decision Review.
+Upon approval by the CD, the proposal to provide HEIS during project preparation, is included as part of the project documents.
+For HEIS to be provided during project implementation, upon clearance by the APM, the HEIS proposal is incorporated into the Decision Review or Appraisal package.
+The chair of the Decision Review or of the Appraisal decision for Track 1 operations ultimately decides whether the HEIS proposal is included in the project design.